ROSS1996/financemanager/server/README.md

 ## Usage

 The backend provides various endpoints to manage user authentication, account management, expenses and revenues, and transfers.
-These endpoints can be accessed via a HTTP requests using a client or through the frontend, following a REST API structure.
+These endpoints can be accessed via a HTTP requests using a client or through the frontend.

 ## Dependencies